roycdaviesuoa/svelte-fomantic-ui/svelte-fomantic-ui/README.md

 ## Modules

 Many of the Fomantic UI modules rely on javascript to work, and this in turn relies on JQuery, as mentioned above.
 The sveltised versions wrap this in a simple format that removes the need to use JQuery in your Svelte code.
-These modules, if used in ordinary Javascript, need to be initialised before they will work.
+These modules, if used in ordinary Javascript, need to be initialized before they will work.
 This is done automatically for you.  **These won't work without the lines above being included in your index.html head section.**

 ### The `update` function